wldt/wldt-dummy-example/README.md

 This project shows how to implement a simple WLDT Worker with a demo configuration and behavior.

+NOTE: Import the dependency using maven and settings.xml file to properly address the bintray repository: https://bintray.com/unimore-dipi/wldt-core

 ### WLDT Worker Configuration

 The interface WldtWorkerConfiguration allows to create your personal data structure containing all the needed information for